kaiyuanw/MuAlloy/README.md

    If the argument is not specified, no mutant killing test suite will be generated.

+The command also reports the number of equivalent mutants and non-equivalent mutants.

 ## Mutation Testing

 To run mutation testing, run
 ```
 ./mualloy.sh --run-mutation-testing -o <arg> -m <arg> -t <arg>
 ```